lukerohde/flashspeak/README.md

 ### Flashcard Review
 - As a learner, I want to review flashcards using spaced repetition (SM-2)
-  - Fetch next card
+  - DONE Fetch next card
-  - AI reads card front and back
+  - DONE AI reads card front and back
-  - Score card (Easy, Hard, Forgot)
+  - DONE Score card (Easy, Hard, Forgot)
-  - AI rates card (Easy, Hard, Forgot)
+  - DONE AI rates card (Easy, Hard, Forgot)
+  - The user can override an AI judgement
+  - The user can set the next review interval
+  - The AI explains the users error succinctly, instead of just moving straight to the next card
-  - SM-2 algorithm implementation
+  - DONE SM-2 algorithm implementation
-  - Review scheduling system
+  - DONE Review scheduling system
-  - Review state persistence
+  - DONE Review state persistence

+- As a learner, I want the app to work nicely on mobile
+  - DONE Responsive layout with sidebar and main content
+  - DONE Auto-scroll for new transcript entries
+  - DONE Sidebar collapses
+  - Mute/Unmute button at easy reach
+  - Self assessment buttons at easy reach - perhaps swipe

 - As a learner, I want to practice pronunciation and discuss cards during reviews
-  - Integration with voice chat system
+  - DONE Integration with voice chat system
-  - Card-specific conversation context
+  - DONE Card-specific conversation context
   - Progress tracking during review
+  - The AI is careful about pronounciation

 - As a learner, I want to filter reviews by category
   - Category filter interface in sidebar
-  - Dynamic review queue updates
+  - DONE Dynamic review queue updates
   - Review statistics by category

-- As a learner, I want to track my review pro gress
+- As a learner, I want to track my review progress
   - Review history tracking
   - Progress visualization
   - Statistics calculation endpoints